10+ JavaScript Closures Interview Questions 2025: Scope, Memory & Loop Problems

-·6 min read
+·7 min read

-In JavaScript, when you create a function inside another function, the inner function has access to three scopes: its own variables, the outer function's variables, and global variables.
+A closure is a function that remembers the variables from its outer scope, even after the outer function has finished executing.
+When you create a function inside another function, the inner function has access to its own variables, the outer function's variables, and global variables.

 What makes closures special is that this access persists even after the outer function returns.
-The inner function 'closes over' those variables, keeping them alive in memory.
+The inner function "closes over" those variables, keeping them alive in memory.

 function createCounter() {